-Monitoring Planning Implementation Review Reporting Performance Audit 1.
-Participates in the identification of IDP priorities and the whole IDP process.
-2. Participates in the formulation and revision of the municipal strategic scorecard.
-3. Participates in the formulation of the Top level SDBIP.
-4. Develop Technical SDBIP.
-5. Manages subordinates' performance measurement system.
-6. Regularly reports to the Municipal manager.
-7. Enters into a performance agreement with the Municipal Manager.
-1. Manages the implementation of the Departmental SDBIP.
+Monitoring Planning Implementation Review Reporting Performance Audit Participates in the identification of IDP priorities and the whole IDP process.
+Participates in the formulation and revision of the municipal strategic scorecard.
+Participates in the formulation of the Top level SDBIP.
+Develop Technical 1.
+Manages the implementation of the Departmental SDBIP.
 2. Ensures that annual programmes are implemented according to the targets and timeframes agreed to.
 3. Implements performance improvement measures approved by the Mayor and the Council.
-4. Manages the implementation of subordinates' performance measurement system.
-5. Ensures that performance objectives in the performance agreements are achieved.
 1. Participates in the formulation of the annual review programme of the IDP, including the review of key performance indicators and performance targets for the consideration of Council Committees and the Mayor.
-2. Annually reviews the performance of the department to improve the economy, efficiency and effectiveness of the departments.
-3. Quarterly and annually evaluates the performance of the department.
-4. Participates in MidTerm Review.
-1. Submit monthly and quarterly departmental performance reports.
+2. Annually reviews 1.
+Submit monthly and quarterly departmental performance reports.
 2. Comments on the monthly reports in terms of any material variance.
 3. Reports on the implementation of improvement measures adopted by the Mayor and Council.
-4. Annually reports on the performance of the department.
-1. Participates in the formulation of the response to the recommendations of the internal auditor and the Performance Audit Committee.
+4. Annually reports on the performance of the 1.
+Participates in the formulation of the response to the recommendations of the internal auditor and the Performance Audit Committee.
 2. Participates in the formulation of the response to performance audit report of the Auditor General and makes recommendations to the municipal manager.